The64thGamer/cheeseepedia/content/1jq88hzsz2f11vgb/content.md

 ## Design

-The front of the record sleeve features the {{< wiki-link "Beach Bear (Animatronic)" >}} on a blue backdrop.
+The front of the record sleeve features the [Beach Bear (Animatronic)] on a blue backdrop.
 The back features artwork by David Thomas of the Rock-afire Explosion amongst an exploding background of yellow on red.
 Both sides are accompanied by text and a yellow border.
 The record label has a vertical gradient of black to white, with a yellow explosion coming out of the center.
 The Creative Records logo amongst other text is on the label.